cinder-labs/cinder-public-release/README.md

 This is the repository for the Cinder LLM interaction framework.

-Cinder is an open-source tool designed to allow anyone to start building AI-powered microservices in minutes.
+Cinder is an open-source tool designed to allow anyone to intuitively build AI-powered microservices.
 The framework supports lazy Web3 integration to enable the sale of access to specialized Cinder assistants in zero-trust environments.

 You can learn how to use Cinder [in less than 15 minutes.](https://www.youtube.com/watch?v=zy7Laie4AN0)